 During development of the above services, it has been identified that there is a need to apply technical improvements and enhancements (e.g. support the missed requirement in the previous releases, improve the signaling and processing efficiency, increase the flexibility, enhance the reliability, improve specification clarity, etc.), e.g., in the following areas:

-- The handling of the Precedence pre-configured at the SMF;
+- The handling of the precedence ;

-- Enhancements to the polices for trusted non-3GPP access;

 - Update the PCRT for wireless and wireline convergence;

-- Update the procedure to the provision of Charging Addresses;

-- Update the PDU session established/terminated events;

 - Completion of the SM policy association procedures in the current specification.

 4 Objective